pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

 ## <a id='general-issues'></a> General issues

-The following are general issues:
+The following are general issues.

 ### <a id='port-range-invalid'></a> Tanzu Developer Portal reports that the port range is not valid